m2lines/gz21_ocean_momentum/README.md

   * model training: train model on processed data
   * model testing: tests the trained model on an unseen region

-For more details, see the `docs` directory.
+For more details on each of the stages, see the `docs` directory.

 ## Usage
 ### Dependencies